 - Did the pilot have the proper number of days and hours of down time between flights?

 - Was the pilot emotionally and psychologically fit?

 It often comes as a surprise to learn that there are some 66 commercial airports in Florida.
-As well, there are more than 5,000 commercial airports in the US.
-Additionally, there are literally thousands of non-commercial, private and other landing areas in the US.
+And there are more than 5,000 commercial airports in the US.
+Additionally, there are thousands of other non-commercial, private and other landing areas in the US.

 Proving Liability for Airplane Crashes